tuftsceeo/tufts-hub/README.md

 * Create skeleton PyScript projects.

 Configuration is via a `config.json` file in the root directory of your project.
-Here's an example with both user and API proxy configuration:
+Here's an example with user, API proxy and API token (JWT)
+configuration:

 ```json
 {